Melatonin may actually be the key to health and longevity.

 The alkylamine N-acetyltransferase (AANAT) gene controls the rhythmic production of melatonin by the pineal gland.
 The AANAT variant rs28936679 is a rare variant that causes delayed phase sleep disorder.[ref]

-- A/T: probably slightly increased risk of waking early, depression (this is the most common genotype)
+- A/T: probably a slightly increased risk of waking early, depression (this is the most common genotype)

 Check your genetic data for rs4570625 (23andMe v4, v5; AncestryDNA):

-- G/G: less TPH2 function[ref], more likely to achieve depression remission with escitalopram*[ref]
+- G/G: (common genotype) less TPH2 function[ref], more likely to achieve depression remission with escitalopram*[ref]

 - G/T: higher TPH2